Understanding how telescopes work is key for both getting the best performance from the one you own and deciding what you want from a new one.

 It also resembles a refractor in that it has a lens at the aperture which faces the sky.
 This lens is used to angle light rays before they hit the primary mirror at the back of the scope to reduce aberrations and so improve image quality.

 One of the reasons for the huge popularity if this design is its compactness.
 Due to the curvature and arrangement of the mirrors, an SC scope manages to pack in a focal length which is around 5x its actual length!

 This makes it incredibly portable against any given Newtonian reflector or refractor of similar focal length.

 But, perhaps the biggest reason for it being on the ‘desired’ list of so many backyard astronomers is that it can do everything you want of a telescope:

-If you're a planet hunter, well, a refractor is going to give superior views, but the price of a refractor lens the same as a SC - as we saw above - is going to be prohibitive.
+- Top end refractors give superior image quality, but the price of a refractor lens the same as a SC – as we saw above – is going to be prohibitive.

 There are two basic types of telescopes: refractors which rely on lenses to provide very high quality images but they become eye-wateringly expensive at relatively small objective lens sizes.

 The second type is the reflector, which works using mirrors.
 There are a few ‘flavours’ of reflector.